columk1/blog-cms/README.md

 <h3 align="center">Blog API</h3>
   <p align="center">
-  CMS for a markdown blog built with Vite.
+  A CMS for a markdown blog built with Vite.
 Hosted on Netlify.
   </p>
 </div>